MariaLundgren/CO-OP-Game-Review/README.md

 - Home page
     - Navbar (described under navbar)
     - The homepage contains a hero image underneath the navbar.
     - Below the hero image it is a search field so that the user immediately can start searching amongst the game titles on the website and see their reviews.
     - Underneath the search field are the game titles presented.
+Clicking on a game title takes the user to the selected game title page for that specific game title.
     - Footer (described under footer)
 - Log In page
     - Navbar (described under navbar)